dm3-org/dm3-spec/docs/specification/message-transport/mtp-registry.md

 A general registry is needed where a **dm3** compatible app, service, or protocol can look up **dm3 profiles** of other users, containing

 * Public keys,
-* Links to delivery services, and
+* Links to delivery services.
-* (optional) Additional information (like spam reduction settings, other user preferences).

 The **dm3** protocol uses **ENS** as general registry.
 The following text records are used for this purpose:

 * `eth.dm3.profile`: User profile entry
 * `eth.dm3.deliveryService`: Delivery service profile entry

-The text records MUST either contain
+The text records MUST be a URI containing the profile JSON string defined below.

+The URI can be

-* The profile JSON string defined below, or
+* A data scheme or
 * A URL pointing to a profile JSON object.
 To validate the integrity of the resolved profile JSON string, the URL MUST be a native IPFS URL or a URL containing a `dm3Hash` parameter containing the **SHA-256** hash of the JSON.

 > **Example** `eth.dm3.profile` text record entries:
 >
+> * `data:application/json,{profile...`
 > * `https://delivery.dm3.network/profile/0xbcd6de065fd7...b3cc?dm3Hash=ab84f8...b50c8`
 > * `ipfs://bafybeiemxf5abjwjz3e...vfyavhwq/`